-Magnolia Sunset Markets, a curated urban marketplace mixed with artisans, local produce, food, and music and good times, announces the launch of monthly events at Footprint Farms beginning March 20.
+Magnolia Sunset Markets, a curated urban marketplace mixed with artisans, local produce, food, and music and good times, is now hosting monthly events at Footprint Farms.

-Free to attend, the Saturday market will run every third Saturday of the month, 4 – 7 pm through the end of the year, weather permitting.
+The Saturday market – $5 per car – will run every third Saturday of the month, 4 – 7 pm through the end of the year, weather permitting.

 The Magnolia Sunset Markets is designed to address the need to create more spaces that focus on highlighting emerging and seasoned entrepreneurs of color.
 The market is centered around four key messages: